Harvest Time Christian Academy

 Harvest Time Christian Academy is a coeducational, private Christian school located in Tyler, Texas.
-Founded in 2010 as a Christian ministry of the Harvest Time Church of Tyler, the school accepts students from Pre-K to 12th grade.
+Founded in 2010, the school operates as a ministry of Harvest Time Church.

 Academics

+The school describes its educational program as integrating academic instruction with Christian religious education.
 HTCA uses the Accelerated Christian Education program.
 Each year, all students take the Stanford Achievement Test Series in order to assess academic achievement.

 In addition to their regular course of study, students participate in many activities throughout the year including field trips, art classes, music lessons, chapel services, choral performances, and community service projects.